 - Medical and scientific knowledge that allows you to assess and evaluate a patient’s health status.

 - An understanding of political, legal, and economic relationships that will allow you to recognise the basic conditions of nursing and to contribute to the development of concepts of care.

 All throughout your studies, you will be closely advised so that you will be able to combine and further develop your theoretical and methodological knowledge during the practical periods, study projects, and in research and development projects.

-Practical training: During the lecture-free period after Semesters 1, 2, and 3, you will complete practical trainings of 4 to 6 weeks, and during Semester 5 you will complete 18 weeks of practical training (1,200 hours in total) at university hospitals and teaching institutions of Fulda University of Applied Sciences or with our partner institutions in Germany and abroad.
+Practical training: During the programme you will complete practical trainings of 4 to 6 weeks at university hospitals and teaching institutions of Fulda University of Applied Sciences or with our partner institutions in Germany and abroad.

 Simulation and Skills Labs in Nursing